bunyaminAkcay/rChart/readme.md

 ## Controls

-You can navigate the chart using the mouse and zoom in or out with "+" and "-" keys on the touchpad.
+You can navigate the chart using the mouse and zoom in or out with "+" and "-" keys on the numpad.

 ## Liquidity Heatmap Indicator